Policy

 Definitions

-Employer - An employer is a person who has carried on, or is still carrying on, a business activity under Schedule 1 or Schedule 2 of the WSIA that is covered mandatorily or by application.
-Employers also include those who are deemed to be employers under optional insurance or compulsory coverage in the construction.
-For additional information, see 12-01-01, Who is An Employer?.
+Employer - An employer is a person who has carried on, or is still carrying on, a business activity under Schedule 1 or Schedule 2 of the Workplace Safety and Insurance Act, 1997 (WSIA) that is covered mandatorily or by application.
+Employers also include those who are deemed to be employers under optional insurance or compulsory coverage in the construction industry.
+For additional information, refer to 12-01-01, Who is An Employer?.

 When security is required